navaro/strsub/README.md

 # Example 1

 In this example, we are parsing a string from a source to a destination by replacing text from a config file.
 The replacement is the "value" of the "key-value" pair in a config file.
-The example installs a handler using a key-value lookup from a config file to replace the text.
+The example installs a handler using a key-value lookup from the config file to replace the text.

-The examples compile and runs perfectly in a codespace.
+The example compile and runs perfectly in a codespace.
 There is a Makefile so simply type ``` make ``` in the terminal when the codespace is started.
 Run an example by trying the following in the terminal:

 ```
 ./build/strsub  "[name] was in [location]."